2018/19 | Conestoga College

 Teachers are evaluated on their teaching techniques and effectiveness on a regular basis and provided with feedback on enhancing their teaching skills.

 |Teachers who are helpful outside of class.||

-Students requiring help outside of class have a responsibility to ask for the help that he/she may need.
-All faculty inform students of their availability through the course outline or post a notice on their cubicles.
+Students requiring help outside of class have a responsibility to ask for the help that they may need.
+All Faculty inform students of their availability through the course outline or post a notice on their cubicles.

 Student requests for meetings will be responded to as quickly as possible.

 Student emails and voice messages will be returned as soon as possible or within 2 business days.

 |Feedback about your progress.||Feedback will be offered on all returned tests, assignments and on presentations.
 Students who wish further feedback about their progress may request a meeting with any Faculty member for that purpose.|

 Classroom learning is most effective in an environment of respect and cooperation.
 Faculty will encourage students to listen, participate, ask questions and engage in discussion with the teacher and other class members.